LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/google-my-business.md

 4. Enable the Activate Google My Business Source toggle.
 5. Enter the relevant Google My Business ID to subscribe the account to.
 6. Once selected, click **Done**.

+{: .notice}
+**Please note:** This is a deprecated solution.
+To learn more about the next iteration, please [click here.](https://knowledge.liveperson.com/messaging-channels-google-business-messaging.html)